ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 You attempt to double the casting of a spell that targets a single creature.
 Expend a hit die and a number of mana points equal to the level of the spell cast  (1 for cantrips).
 You cast the spell twice instead of once.
-You may only use twinned spell once in a turn.
+You may only use Dual spell once in a turn.

 ### Subtle Casting
 You expend a hit die and 2 mana points and cast a spell without any vocal or